Child Criminal Exploitation (CCE) and Countylines

 The word gang means different things in different contexts but is basically, a group of 3 or more individuals hanging around together, it is not illegal to be part of a gang.

-However there are some gangs where people join together for the sole purpose of making trouble for others, whilst other gangs acting together for illegal profit.
+However there are some gangs where people join together for the sole purpose of making trouble for others, whilst other gangs (organised criminal gangs) acting together for illegal profit through drug dealing or fraud.

-Street gangs see themselves as a discernible group who crime and violence is integral to the groups identity.
-Gang membership can be linked to criminal activity like drug dealing, trafficking carrying weapons and violence.
+Organised criminal gangs see themselves as a discernible group who crime and violence is integral to the groups identity.
+Gang membership can be linked to criminal activity like drug dealing, trafficking carrying weapons and violence

 Gangs In Norwich

-Within Norfolk there are several known gangs that have been around years, and others that pop up and disappear.
+Within Norfolk, there are several gangs that have been established for many years, while others appear temporarily and then disappear.

 Gangs - We need to look through the eyes of a child